-CHILD ABUSE STATISTICS IN THE U.S.
+CHILD MALTREATMENT STATISTICS IN THE U.S.

 As the Nation’s Voice for Children, American SPCC is speaking up and standing up against Child Abuse.
 The following free educational resources are made possible through your support and contributions.
+Please consider making a donation to keep this program going.

 National Child Abuse Statistics